-9. The Courts must also have the power to order the government to wait until a determination of the information in question is made before the agency goes ahead.
-In the case I mentioned before where Patsy Minks sued for the environmental information concerning the Amchitka blast, she should have been able to get a delay in the explosion until her request for information had been determined.

-10. The Court must have the power to award costs to an applicant if the applicant substantially prevails; and costs must not be awarded against a person or a public interest group which raises a matter of public importance.
-In Canada, the costs of going to Court can be staggering so that such a safeguard for the exercise of democratic rights is necessary.
+- 9. The courts must also have the power to order the government to wait until a determination of the information in question in made before the agency goes ahead.
+In the case mentioned above where Patsy Minks sued for the environmental information concerning the Amchitka blast, she should have been able to get a delay in the explosion until her request for information had been determined. - 10.
+The court must have the power to award costs to an applicant if the applicant substantially prevails; and costs must not be awarded against a person a a public interest group which raises a matter of public importance.
+The costs of going to court can be staggering.

-In any statute giving access to information, some exemptions must be made, but these should be strictly limited.
-I do not agree with Mr. Sharp who says that the government should be able to exempt whatever the government wants to.
+In any statute giving access to information, some exemption must be made, but these should be strictly limited.

-I suggest that the following are the only reasonable exemptions to an access to information statute:
+The following are the only reasonable exemptions to an Access to Information statute:

-1. Information prepared for the purpose of law enforcement.

-2. Legal opinions preparatory to the government going to Court; but these should be available after the case is over.

-3. Information, the release of which would endanger national security.

-4. Information on personnel matters such as performance evaluation reports and information, the release of which would be a clearly unwarranted invasion of personal privacy; although if a person asks for his or her own file, then it should be produced to that person.

-5. Information prepared for the purpose of negotiating a contract.

-6. Inter and intra-agency memoranda until a decision is made, then the information should be available; further, if the information is communicated to anyone outside the government, then it should be available to everyone.
-This would stop the current practice of preferential access to information which some business interests get but consumer interests do not.

-7. Documents which contain personal medical information should be made available only on the consent of the person involved.

-8. Information which would reveal a trade secret should not be made available unless the public interest in open government outweighs the value of keeping the information secret.
+- 1. Information prepared for the purpose of law enforcement. - 2.
+Legal opinions preparatory to the government going to court; but these a should be available after the case is over. - 3.
+Information, the release of which would endanger national security. - 4.
+Information on personnel matters such as performance evaluation reports and information, the release of which would be a clearly unwarranted invasion of personal privacy; although if a person asks for his or her own file, then it should be produced to that perosn. - 5.
+Information prepared for the purpose of negotiating a contract. - 6.
+Inter and intra-agency memoranda until a decision is made, then the information should be available; further, if the information is communicated to anyone outside the government, then it should be available to everyone.
+This would stop the current practice of preferential access to information. - 7.
+Documents which contain personal medical information should be made available only on consent of the person involved. - S. Information which would reveal a trade secret should not be made available unless the public interest in open government outweighs the value of keeping the information secret.